wyfo/apischema/docs/json_schema.md

 ## JSON schema generation

 JSON schema can be generated from data model.
-However, because of all possible [customizations](conversions.md), schema can be differ between deserilialization and serialization.
+However, because of all possible [customizations](conversions.md), the schema can differ between deserilialization and serialization.
 In common cases, `deserialization_schema` and `serialization_schema` will give the same result.

 ```python
 {!json_schema.py!}